It's not just our health and social care services that support communities.

 Benefits to participants

-Volunteering with us gives them the opportunity to give something back to the community, while equipping them with skills that will increase their chance of finding paid employment on release.
+Volunteering with us gives participants the opportunity to give something back to the community, while equipping them with skills that will increase their chance of finding paid employment on release.

 - we benefit from 111,000 volunteering hours from the prison service each year (equivalent to £688,000 of man hour costs)